tasuki/ultimate-tk/README.md

     - Fixed joining with cooperative mode as active
     - Fixed kill messages
     - Fixed frag count in some cases
+    - Fixed missing smoke and spot light effects on clients
     - Increased network code execution frequency
     - Reduced keep-alive messages
 - Fixed a memory leak in sound resampling